Andy Blunden February 2019

 The next phase is one of emergent self-consciousness in which people reflect on their shared social position in terms borrowed from the dominant culture.
 Different forms of association are tried out and their content tested, and one after another different forms and contents overtake one another in the search for a form adequate to its content.
 In the final stage of this emergence, the movement experiences the reaction to their own collective actions, shed their illusions, and search for a viable identity which can survive and carry their banner.

 The leap takes place when the movement breaks through, gains an identity and establishes itself as a rightful participant in social and political life.
 We now have a Subject, properly so-called, but an abstract subject, because it is as yet still isolated and undeveloped.
-The Subject is not a group of people sharing some attribute, but rather social practices sharing a common aim.
+The Subject is not a group of people sharing some attribute, but rather a social practice united by a common aim.

 What the Subject confronts is an Object.
 This Object is all the other Subjects from the past which have successfully objectified themselves and coalesced into an established community.
 Note however that this ‘established community’ is not conceived of as either static or homogenous – it is simply a constellation of a diversity of movements from the past which have ‘negotiated’ a common form of life.